StaticSnap/TheShoeMen/README.md

-Install Beekeeper studio so its easier to view our databases.\n
+Install Beekeeper studio so its easier to view our databases.

 Before you run the program, run server.py